 \section{Sliding Finite Window Structured Policies, Their Near Optimality and Reinforcement Learning}

-Instead of the redefinition of the networked problem as its equivalent belief reduction, we will now consider another representation.
-We will use, as the state, a set of information which includes one previous belief term, and memory of a finite window of previous values of $Q_t,q_t,$ and $\eta_t$.
+Instead of the formulation of the networked problem as its equivalent predictor-structured reduction, we will now consider another representation.
+We will use, as the state, a set of information which includes one previous predictor term, and memory of a finite window of previous values of $Q_t,q_t,$ and $\eta_t$.

-To introduce this structure, we will first define a window size $N$ and our new state sequence $\{\kappa_t\}_{t\geq0}$, which is defined on $\W = \mathcal{P}(\X)\times\M^N\times\cal{Q}^N\times\cal{H}^N$, by
+To introduce this structure, we will first define a window size $N$ and our new state sequence $\{\kappa_t\}_{t\geq0}$, which is defined on $\W = \mathcal{P}(\X)\times\M^N\times\mathcal{Q}^N\times\mathcal{H}^N$, by

 where

 $\pi_t$ can be found from $\kappa_t$ by starting from $\pi_{t-N}$ and using the update equation \eqref{predictor update} $N$ times.
 This map will be denoted as $\psi:\W\mapsto \mathcal{P}(\X)$, so that $\pi_t = \psi(\kappa_t)$.